scipy-conference/scipy_proceedings/papers/nadia_tahiri/nadia_tahiri.rst

 .. class:: abstract

   A grocery list is an integral part of the shopping experience for many consumers.
 Several mobile retail studies of grocery apps indicate that potential customers place the highest priority on features that help them to create and to manage personalized shopping lists.
-  First, we propose the development of a new machine learning model written in Python 3 that predicts which grocery products the consumer will buy again or will try to buy for the first time, and in which store(s) they will shop.
+  First, we propose a new machine learning model written in Python 3 that predicts which grocery products the consumer will buy again or will try to buy for the first time, and in which store(s) the purchase will be made.
-  Second, we developed a smart shopping list template to provide consumers with a personalized weekly shopping list based on their shopping history and known preferences.
+  Second, we introduce a smart shopping template to provide consumers with a personalized weekly shopping list based on their shopping history and known preferences.
-  As the explanatory variables, we used available grocery shopping history, store promotion information for the given region, as well as product price statistics.
+  As the explanatory variables, we used available grocery shopping history, weekly product promotion information for the given region, as well as product price statistics.

 .. class:: keywords